 To be in good academic standing and to be eligible to graduate, graduate students in the Shiley-Marcos School of Engineering must maintain a 3.0 semester and cumulative grade point average (GPA) in their programs.
 A student who has completed at least six (6) units of course work and whose cumulative USD GPA for graduate program courses falls below a 3.0 will be placed on academic probation.
 At the end of each semester, the Registrar notifies the Shiley-Marcos School of Engineering Dean's Office of students eligible for probation.
 The Academic Director will send a letter to the student indicating probationary status and a copy to the advisor.
 The student should meet with the Academic Program Director to develop a plan for academic success.
 A review will take place at the end of the next term in which the probationary student has registered for six (6) units.
-If students have not raised the cumulative USD GPA for graduate program courses to at least 3.0 at the end of the subsequent academic term they will be disqualified from the program.
+If students have not raised the cumulative USD GPA for graduate program.
 Students who wish to appeal their disqualification must do so in writing to the Academic Director within ten calendar days of receiving such notice.